 About the CHAS

-Access the Data
+Access the data

+HUD has created a simple web-based table generator (also known as a query tool) that provides some of the most commonly used CHAS figures (click here for the CHAS query tool).
+Data users who are comfortable working with large datasets and have appropriate data management software (such as SAS or SPSS) can download the complete set of data files (click here for the data download page).
+The data download tool includes data from every ACS release from 2006-2008 through 2009-2013, for a variety of geographic summary levels.
 HUD has also created new analytical tools to support HUD grantees preparing their Consolidated Plans.
 The eCon Planning Suite and CPD Maps are pre-loaded with CHAS data.
 Access to the eCon Planning Suite is limited to CPD grantees, but CPD Maps is available to the general public.

 Older versions of CHAS data, from the 2000 Census and the 2005-2007 ACS, are available below.
 These data are different from more recent versions, and are not in the data download tool.

-Comments and suggestions should be sent to email@example.com with "CHAS feedback" as the subject line.
+Questions?
+Feedback?
+Please contact email@example.com with "CHAS feedback" as the subject line.